OTUSOFE365025/project-group31-crn45894/ADD Iteration 3.md

 - **UC-4: Deploy System Update**
   - Security configuration (policies, keys, secrets, retention rules) must **survive rolling / blue-green deployments** and be centrally managed.

-(If later we define explicit “privacy operations” use cases like “Export my data” / “Forget my data”, they will also land on this subsystem.)

 ### Quality Attribute Drivers